Give the Drug—Do the Time

 - Chicago prosecutors have indicted three more people who were involved in providing the drugs to a person who died of an overdose.
 The prosecutors said that they would also charge others who may have split the drugs obtained from a drug deal even if they did not give the victim the drugs that killed him or her.

 - Forty-six-year-old Dennis Delucia accepted a plea deal in October in Waterbury Superior Court that calls for a prison sentence of at least five years.
-He was charged with second-degree manslaughter after he was accused of selling heroin to 21-year-old Liane Berthiaume, who overdosed in a bathroom at Mr. Happy’s Strip Club in September 2008.
+He was charged with second-degree manslaughter after he was accused of selling heroin to 21-year-old Liane Berthiaume, who overdosed in a bathroom at Mr. Happy’s Strip Club.

 - 21-year-old Troy Kelm pled guilty to giving Suboxone to 19-year-old Luke Murphy who died from an overdose and was sent to prison.